William Paulet, 1st Marquess of Winchester: Career as a national statesman

 Paulet's political career began in 1529, when he was elected knight of the shire for Hampshire.
 In 1532, he accompanied King Henry VIII to Calais, France, and the following spring, he accompanied the Duke of Norfolk to join King Francis I of France in a proposed audience with the Pope, to discuss Henry's divorce from Catherine of Aragon.
 In 1536, he was granted the keepership of Pamber Forest, and on 9 March 1539 was created Baron St John.
 He became steward of the bishopric of Winchester, and became a close associate of Cardinal Thomas Wolsey and a friend of Thomas Cromwell.
 He was also Comptroller of the Royal Household, and held many other high positions.

+He owned Amport House on the outskirts of the village of Amport in Hampshire.